ApoGouv/scrabble-word-finder/README.md

 # Scrabble Word Finder

-Scrabble Word Finder is a web-based application designed for Greek Scrabble enthusiasts.
-It provides tools to validate words for their eligibility in official Hellenic Scrabble tournaments and find valid Scrabble words that can be formed from a given set of letters.
-The project is my final submission for the [CS50x](https://cs50.harvard.edu/x/) course by Harvard University, showcasing my learning and application of programming concepts.
+Scrabble Word Finder is a sophisticated web-based application tailored for Greek Scrabble enthusiasts.
+This tool offers robust functionalities to validate words for their eligibility in official Hellenic Scrabble tournaments and discover valid Scrabble words that can be formed from a given set of letters.
+Developed as the final project for the [CS50x](https://cs50.harvard.edu/x/) course by Harvard University, this project showcases a comprehensive application of modern web technologies and programming concepts.

 ## Features

-1. **Word Validation**: Check if a given Greek word is valid according to the official Hellenic Scrabble dictionary.
+1. **Word Validation**: Verify if a given Greek word is valid according to the official Hellenic Scrabble dictionary.
 2. **Anagram Search**: Input a set of Greek letters and find all valid words (2-8 letters long) that can be formed.
 3. **Wildcard Support**: Use one or two asterisks (*) as wildcards in Anagram Search to represent any letter.
 4. **User-Friendly Interface**:
    - Clickable Greek Scrabble tiles for letter input.
    - Dynamic results display with enhanced readability.
    - Loading indicator for processing tasks.
-5. **Offline Support**: Uses IndexedDB to cache data for faster, offline functionality.
+   - Keyboard shortcuts: 'Enter' for submission and 'BACKSPACE' to delete the last input entry.

 ---